iTzAymen/PCG_Classification/README.md

 ## Code
-The code for this project is organized as follows: data_preprocessing.py: This script is responsible for preprocessing the data, including splitting the data into train and validation sets, and normalizing the data. model.py: This script defines the deep neural network used for PCG classification. train.py: This script trains the deep neural network on the preprocessed data. evaluate.py: This script evaluates the performance of the trained model on the validation set.
+The code for this project is organized as follows:
+- **Initialization:** This step involves loading the required packages and setting up the environment.
+- **Preprocessing:** This step involves loading the data, processing it, and preparing it for training.
+- **Training:** This step involves training the deep neural network on the processed data.
+- **Evaluating:** This step involves evaluating the performance of the trained model on the test data.
+- **Custom Models:** The custom models used in this project can be found in the packages directory.
+- **Trained Models:** The `state_dict` of already trained models can be found in the models directory.
+Note that the file names ending with `_TEMP` are saved as a backup during training in case of any program failure.

+The entire project is implemented in PyTorch and can be found in the main.ipynb Jupyter Notebook.

 ## Usage
 1. Clone the repository: